HarryS2496/Kings-Fist-Webnovel/chapters/chapter3.md

 “...tion.”

-Mid-duel, he let the chain fly wild behind him – faking a slip.
+Mid-duel, he let the chain fly wild behind him, faking a slip.

 The raw force behind this “slip” was enough to know it was aimed at her from the start.